MustLive/DAVOSET/readme.txt

 Site: test

-3. Get the results of testing of list of zombie-servers in the botnet.
+3. Get the results of testing a list of zombie-servers in the botnet.

 Or from command line: